In addition to our variety of other services available, Integrative Health & Rehabilitation provides Denver laser therapy for pain.

 Side Effects of Denver Laser Therapy for Pain Relief

 Because of its many benefits and few side effects, cold laser therapy’s popularity is growing in traditional and alternative medical practices.
 The FDA approves laser therapy for several conditions.
 Cold laser therapy is safe when performed under a doctor’s or qualified practitioner’s care.
-Additionally, it’s non-invasive, painless, and doesn’t require additional medication or preparation.
+It’s non-invasive, painless, and doesn’t require additional medication or preparation.

 Laser therapy is a low-intensity light applied to injured or inflamed tissue.
 The low-intensity light, called “cold laser,” is thought to improve blood flow and decrease pain and inflammation in injured tissues.